-For millennia, this fiery relic has fascinated mankind deeply through its unequaled vibrance, and will forever continue to capture the imaginations of gem lovers worldwide.
+For millennia, this fiery relic has fascinated humanity deeply through its unequalled vibrance, and will forever continue to capture the imaginations of gem lovers worldwide.

 The increase in the index price of rubies has been outpacing that of the Dow Jones for the better part of the last decade.
 In fact, they also have a greater rate of increase in their price index than all other gemstones aggregately.
 In recent years, it is the Burmese ruby, so rare and sought after, that has created such fervency in auction salesrooms, headlining Christie’s and Sotheby’s sales.

 Beautiful color, exceptional brilliancy, tranquil clarity and exceeding rarity are the trademarks of Burmese rubies, giving them the best investment value for the future.

 For more than a thousand years, fables and legends told the story of Burmese mines that held auspicious red gems in great abundance, with numerous accounts in gemological literature placing the purest rubies in the Mogok area.
 However, for a long time very little was known or recorded about these precious gems and it remained a closely guarded secret for many centuries.
 As time progressed, tales of the wonders of Burma trickled out to the far reaches of the globe, attracting explorers, travellers and artists.
 By the late 1700s, the brilliance of the Burmese ruby became renowned to the world.

 As a result of its production of legendary rubies, Burma resonates with intrigue and mystery.
 Its rich cultural history, grand architecture, and almost magical gems forever guarantee Burma a place in the hearts and minds of gemstone aficionados for generations to come.